robjg/oddjob/README.txt

   a haltOnException flag.
 Should an Exception in a timer be indicated as an exception state not an incomplete state?
 - Add Security to the WebApp (with a Read Only role).
-- Include a Jetty Oddball to allow connecting to an Oddjob server from a browser without the need for a separate Servlet Container.
-- Improve the AJAX JSF front end to be more AJAXy.
 - Introduce the idea of Read only configuration that can't be modified if it's been loaded from a non modifiable resource, i.e. from the class path.
 - Check a configuration hasn't been modified by someone else before a